Ninon de l'Enclos: Life as a courtesan and author

 It was during this period that her life as a courtesan began.
-Ninon took a succession of notable and wealthy lovers, including the king's cousin the Great Condé and Gaston de Coligny.
+Ninon took a succession of notable and wealthy lovers, including the king's cousin Louis, Grand Condé and Gaston de Coligny.
 These men did not support her, however; she prided herself on her independent income.
 Saint-Simon wrote: "Ninon always had crowds of adorers but never more than one lover at a time, and when she tired of the present occupier, she said so frankly and took another.
 Yet such was the authority of this wanton, that no man dared fall out with his successful rival; he was only too happy to be allowed to visit as a familiar friend."
 In 1652, Ninon took up with Louis de Mornay, the marquis de Villarceaux, by whom she had a son, also named Louis.
 She lived with the marquis until 1655, when she returned to Paris.
 When she would not return to him, the marquis fell into a fever; to console him, Ninon cut her hair and sent the shorn locks to him, starting a vogue for bobbed hair à la Ninon.

 This life (less acceptable in her time than it would become in later years) and her opinions on organised religion caused her some trouble, and she was imprisoned in the Madelonnettes Convent in 1656 at the behest of Anne of Austria, Queen of France and regent for her son Louis XIV.
 Not long after, however, she was visited by Christina, former queen of Sweden.
 Impressed, Christina wrote to Cardinal Mazarin on Ninon's behalf and arranged for her release.